Why You Still Need an Agent When Buying a New Construction Home

 Navigates changes to the scope of work

-Nearly every construction contract will have a “change of work” clause included.
-This clause explains the process in which a builder can change construction at any point in the project, and how they must inform the buyer.
+Nearly every construction contract includes a “change of work” clause.
+This clause explains how a builder can change construction at any point in the project and how they must inform the buyer.

 Advocates for your protection